When should the Oncotype DX test be used for DCIS patients?

-Most results from the Breast DCIS Score test are available around two weeks from the date the tumor sample is received by the Genomic Health laboratory.
+Most results from the Breast DCIS Score test are available around two weeks from the date the tumor sample is received by the Exact Sciences laboratory.
 The results are sent to your doctor so that he or she can discuss the results with you and answer your questions.

 Is the Oncotype DX test covered by insurance?

 Below are videos that can help you learn more about DCIS, treatments and personalizing your breast cancer treatment with Oncotype DX test.